Guidelines for PNH, Aplastic Anaemia and COVID-19

 If you have respiratory symptoms E.G: sore throat, cough, shortness of breath – seek advice.

-Soliris and Ultomiris are licensed only if administered by a health care professional.
+Eculizumab and Ravulizumab are licensed only if administered by a health care professional.
 So unfortunately we are unable to facilitate self-administration.

 Patients who are immunocompromised and/or on complement inhibition

-Patients who are immunocompromised, for example, patients taking treatment for Aplastic Anaemia (such as Ciclosporin, Eltrombopag, Danazol or Oxymetholone, post-ATG or stem cell transplantation), and patients who are treated with complement inhibitors (such as Eculizumab, Ravulizumab or a clinical trial drug) need to protect themselves, to reduce the risk of being infected.
+Patients who are immunocompromised, for example, patients taking treatment for Aplastic Anaemia (such as Ciclosporin, Eltrombopag, Danazol or Oxymetholone, post-ATG or stem cell transplantation), and patients who are treated with complement inhibitors (such as Eculizumab, Ravulizumab, Iptacopan, Pegcetacoplan, Danicopan or a clinical trial drug) need to protect themselves, to reduce the risk of being infected.

 Please do not hesitate to contact the PNH team for further advice if needed, we understand the complexity and how difficult it is for each individual.